nivesharath/e-commerce_app/README.md

 - Worked on database normalization (BCNF) and indexing strategies to optimize performance.

 - Assisted in building schema diagrams and ensuring referential integrity across tables.

-Links
+- Built an interactive and creative streamlit dashboard to show different results through the app.

+**Links**

 [Google Drive Links in Report]